agile-ts/documentation/docs/quick_start/React.md

 ```ts
 const App = new Agile();
 ```
-Before we can create any State, we have to instantiate a main Agile Instance.
+Before we can create any State, we have to instantiate a main AgileTs Instance.
 This Instance holds and manages all our States, Collections, ..
 Be aware that it's not recommended having multiple Agile Instances in one application!

 ```ts
 const MY_FIRST_STATE = App.State("Hello World");
 ```
-Now we can create our first State in AgileTs.
+In this snippet we create our first State in AgileTs.
-It was built from our previously created Agile Instance and got the initial value "Hello World".
+It was built from our previously created AgileTs Instance and got stored in it with the initial value "Hello World".

 ```ts
 const myFirstState = useAgile(MY_FIRST_STATE);
 ```
 Here we use the `useAgile` React Hook to bind our State to a React Component.
 `useAgile` returns the current `output` of our State.
 Be aware that hooks can only be used in React Components!
+For class component Users we have created the [AgileHOC](../packages/react/features/AgileHOC.md).

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);
 ```
 We can easily mutate our State for instance with the `set` function, in which we just pass our desired new value.

 <br />